aorith/dbx_cmd.py/README.md

 # Logs

 Logs are stored by default in `$HOME/logs`, one log is created for each unique backup folder.
-You can easily change the path in the script.
+You can easily change the default path modifying LOGS_PATH variable.

 # How does it work